 - Illustrator can check for spelling errors in a variety of languages based on the language you assign to words.
 To assign a language, select the text and use the Language menu on the Character panel to specify the language for the text.

 Illustrator uses Proximity language dictionaries for both spelling and hyphenation.
 Each dictionary contains hundreds of thousands of words with standard syllable breaks.
 You can assign a language to an entire document or apply a language to selected text.

 A. “Glockenspiel” in English B. “Glockenspiel” in Traditional German C. “Glockenspiel” in Reformed German

 Illustrator supports Unicode, a standard that assigns a unique number to every single character, no matter which language or type of computer you use.
-Unicode is:

 Letters and numbers will not change when you move the file from one workstation to another.
 Adding a foreign language to a document doesn’t cause confusion, because foreign characters have their own designations that don’t interfere with the encoding from other languages in the same project.

 Because Windows and Macintosh operating systems now support Unicode, moving a file between the two platforms is easier.
 No longer will you need to proofread an Illustrator file just because you moved to it a Windows computer from a Macintosh computer or vice versa.

 Because Unicode‑compliant fonts offer a larger number of potential characters, specialty type characters are readily available.

 With Unicode support, substituting a typeface in a project won’t result in substituted characters.
 With a Unicode‑compliant font, a g is a g no matter which typeface is used.

 We've got you started with the spelling and language dictionaries in Illustrator.